Super Saturday: Shoppers

 The day typically nets a significant amount of revenue for retailers because of the demand by shoppers.
 2009 reports indicated that by the middle of December, more than half of all shoppers in the United States still had more holiday shopping to do.
 Some experts predicted that approximately 40% of consumers hadn't started their holiday shopping by Super Saturday in 2009, with some customers citing full-time jobs as impeding their access to stores earlier in the year.
 Cathy Bergh from The Christmas House notes that the day is significant because it is "the last chance [for shoppers] to get out and do their shopping."

 Some shoppers, however, intentionally wait for Super Saturday to finish their shopping due to the availability of discounts.
 Alternative reasons for waiting until the final Saturday to make holiday purchases include ensuring that purchases are within budget.
 Other customers choose to do their shopping early in an attempt to avoid the long lines and large crowds associated with the retail holiday.

 Unlike Black Friday, online shopping does not typically infringe upon retail stores' access to customers.
 Due to Super Saturday's proximity to Christmas, shoppers are typically reluctant to venture online for deals, as purchases may not be able to arrive in time for the holiday.
 However, this is not always the case.
 If customers are unable to gain access to the stores, like what happened during the North American blizzard of 2009, customers who have little time left to buy their gifts may be forced online.

 Other usages

 Super Saturday can also be used for any Saturday where a large number of related events are held.
 For example, in the context of the Eurovision Song Contest the Saturday on which most broadcasters organize their national final is often declared as Super Saturday.

+In sport, the final weekend of the Six Nations Championship, Rugby Union's premier international competition in Europe is referred to as "Super Saturday".
+It is the only day of the competition to feature all three games of a single round.